mikaelvesavuori/azure-static-web-app-demo/README.md

 3. Now re-init Git with `git init` and add + commit + push the code to your own GitHub account.
 4. Inside of the Azure console, search for "Static Web Apps" and click the choice presented.
 5. Set all of the settings as you'd prefer to have them, and direct Azure to use the repo you just put on GitHub as the basis of the code.
-6. When Azure has completed setting up your project, you should be able to see a URL in the Overview of your app.
+6. When Azure has completed setting up your project, you should be able to see a URL (similar to `https://{UNIQUE_URL}.azurestaticapps.net/`)in the Overview of your app.
 Click it and your application should be visible!

+## API

+Once you've done the above, your API will be available at `https://{UNIQUE_URL}.azurestaticapps.net/api/message/`.
+The path is regulated from `api/GetMessage/function.json`.

 ## References